nus-cs2103-AY2021S2/ip/docs/README.md

 Mark the given task as completed which will add a tick beside the task when list command is executed.

-Note: All tasks added are uncompleted by default.
+Note: All tasks added are uncompleted by default and TASK_INDEX starts from 1.

-Format: `done task_index`
+Format: `done TASK_INDEX`

 Example: